John of Biclaro

 John of Biclaro, Biclar, or Biclarum (c.
-540 – after 621), also Iohannes Biclarensis, was a Visigoth chronicler.
-He was born in Lusitania, in the city of Scallabis (modern Santarém in Portugal).
-He was also bishop of Girona.
+540 – after 621), also Iohannes Biclarensis, was a Visigothic Catholic bishop of Girona.
+He is best known for his chronicle covering the years 568-590.

-Early life

-He was educated at Constantinople, where he devoted between 7-17 years to the study of Latin and Greek.

-Career

-Imprisonment

-When he returned to his homeland, he was imprisoned for several years in Barcelona.
+Life

+Isidore of Seville tells us in his De viris Illustribus that John was born in Lusitania, in the city of Scallabis (modern Santarém in Portugal) of Gothic parents.
+How and when he converted to Catholicism is not known.
+While still a youth, John was sent to Constantinople for his education, where he resided for 17 years.
+Roger Collins calculates the dates of his stay there as c.562-c.579, although Kenneth Baxter Wolf provides the dates c.559-c.576 for his stay.

+Upon his return, John was exiled by the Visigothic king to Barcelona for ten years.
 Isidore of Seville ascribes this to his refusal to join the Arian Church of the Visigothic realm in Hispania.
 Modern historians note that other contemporary Iberian sources, including John's own Chronicle do not attest a Visigothic campaign of persecution of Catholics until the revolt of Hermenegild divided Visigothic loyalties.
 The Visigothic persecutions of dissenters and Jews may be a more recent Catholic myth.
 Indeed, John wrote that, in 578, "Leovigild had peace to reside with his own people."

-A more likely reason for John's detention was his lengthy stay at Constantinople, with the possibility that he might be a spy for the Byzantine governors in the far south of Iberia.
+Another possible reason for John's detention was his lengthy stay at Constantinople, with the possibility that he might be a spy for the Byzantine governors in the far south of Iberia.
 An enforced stay in Barcelona certainly put him out of possible treasonous contact with the Byzantines.
-John does imply that Arians received favorable treatment under Leovigild, once, in connection with the Arian council convened by Leovigild in 580, where Catholic bishops were ignored.
+John does imply that Arians received favorable treatment under Leovigild.
+At the Arian council convened by Leovigild in 580, his proposal to make conversion from Catholicism to Arianism a simple ritual was adopted, dropping the need for re-baptism and requiring "only the imposition of hands and the receiving of communion."

-Monastery

-After Leovigild's death in 586, John was released and founded a Benedictine monastery at Biclaro (the exact site is undetermined), where he presided as abbot and finished his Chronicle (in 590), before he was appointed Catholic Bishop of Girona under the new episcopal government.

-Bishop

-John took part in the synods of Zaragoza (592), of Barcelona (599), and of Egara (Municipium Flavium Egara) (614).
-His chronicle, which is a continuation (from 567) of the chronicle of Victor of Tunnuna, in Africa (Chronicon continuans Victorem Tunnunensem), reaches to the year 590.
-It was printed as early as 1600.
-It is the most complete and reliable authority on Leovigild's stormy reign, and on the Visigothic conversion from Arianism to Catholicism.

-Three other chronicles cover parts of the Visigothic rule of Hispania: the bishop Hydatius, bishop Isidore of Seville, both of the doctrinally unified Catholic Visigothic establishment, and the fragmentary but apparently secular Chronicle of Zaragoza.
+Following King Reccared I commanded his kingdom to embrace Catholicism, John was recalled from exile in 589.
+He founded a monastery at Biclar, possibly near Tarraconensis, for which he composed a Rule that has since been lost.
+At some point between 589 and 592 he was ordained bishop of Girona.
+As bishop he signed the acts of the synods of II Saragossa (592), of Toledo (597), of Barcelona (599), and likely those of Egara (Municipium Flavium Egara) (614).

 A bishop of Girona known as Johannes Gerundensis ("John of Girona") seems to have been a successor of the chronicler, though some have identified him with the chronicler.